Pacific Biosciences of California Inc. (PACB) Shares Up Despite Recent Market Volatility

 PACB’s Market Performance

-The stock of Pacific Biosciences of California Inc. (PACB) has seen a 4.52% increase in the past week, with a -0.86% drop in the past month, and a 3.24% gain in the past quarter.
-The volatility ratio for the week is 7.71%, and the volatility levels for the past 30 days are at 6.96% for PACB.
-The simple moving average for the last 20 days is 3.60% for PACB stock, with a simple moving average of 19.85% for the last 200 days.
+PACB stock saw an increase of 5.63% in the past week, with a monthly gain of 11.29% and a quarterly increase of 25.29%.
+The volatility ratio for the week is 5.33%, and the volatility levels for the last 30 days are 7.06% for Pacific Biosciences of California Inc. (PACB).
+The simple moving average for the last 20 days is 8.25% for PACB stock, with a simple moving average of 24.69% for the last 200 days.

 Analysts’ Opinion of PACB